-goal: determining which risk can affect the project and documenting it in Risk registry
+goal: determining which risks can affect the project and documenting it in the Risk registry

-description: a process that is used to find, recognize, and describe the risks that could affect the achievement of objectives.
+description: a process that is used to find, recognize, and describe the risks that could affect (prevent or undermine) the achievements of objectives.

 Risk analysis

-goal: assessing likelihood and impact , calculate risk level
+goal: assessing likelihood and impact , calculate the risk level

-description: a process that is used to understand the nature, sources, and causes of the risks that you have identified and to estimate the level of risk.
-It is also used to study impacts and consequences and to examine the controls that currently exist.
+description: a process that is used to understand the nature, sources, and causes of the risks that have been identified and to estimate their level.
+It will also study impact and consequences and examine the controls that currently exist.

 Risk response

-goal: defining risk response plan for each risk
+goal: defining the actions to be taken in order to avoid the risks or to minimize their impact (risk response plan) for each risk

 description: a process of developing options and actions to reduce threats to project objectives